UnitedPlanet/intrexx-cloud-playbooks/README.md

 - One fileserver instance for sharing the portal folder to the application server instances.
 - One database server instance (or a cloud provider database as a service) for the portal database.
 - Optional: One instance for the workflow engine, otherwise timer processes are triggered on one of the app server nodes.
-- Optional: One instance for the Solr search engine, otherwise installed on the services nodes.
+- Optional: One instance for the Solr Cloud search engine, can otherwise also be installed on the services nodes.
 - A Linux provisioning instance to execute the Ansible deployment scripts or to manage the Kubernetes cluster.

 ### Security settings